 It's not a massive cathedral, but it's incredibly striking visually, and the fact that there's really nothing else like it in Slovakia, a country where most churches or cathedrals are generally rather bland, makes it extremely unique.
 It's the only cathedral or church in Slovakia that could rival anything in Prague.
 (Again, that Bratislava has nothing on par with this is a pity - even if St. Martin's wasn't compromised by the freeway in front of it, it still couldn't hold a candle to St. Elizabeth's).
 Parts of the interior have been scrubbed (and painted) to the point of looking brand new, which really detracts from a visual standpoint (I prefer the look of ancient marble and stone worn down by centuries of use), but it's still worth a peak inside.

-But what really pissed me off about this place, however, are its uncompromising hours.
-Near the top of my mental list of things to do in Košice was to ascend the cathedral's clock tower so we could take in the 360 degree views of the city and the surrounding area.
+But what pissed us off about this place, however, is its uncompromising hours.
+Near the top of my mental list of things to do in Košice was to ascend the cathedral's clock tower so we could take in the 360-degree views of the city and the surrounding area.
 First of all - I know, we really should've paid attention to the tower's opening hours the minute we got there, but we just figured we could leave the tower for Saturday afternoon.
-But I was so, so very wrong about that.
+But we were so, so very wrong about that.
 You see, independently run shops in this country have outrageously uncompromising hours.
 Many places are open from nine to five during the week - when most people are at work - but on the weekends, they're only open from nine to noon or one - a mere 3-4 hours - and then closed all day Sunday.
 So, this gives people who work 40 hours a week this tiny window on the weekends in which they can shop in anything other than big mega-chain retailers.
 (And they wonder why some independently run shops are hurting).

-Stupidly, the cathedral, one of the city's chief tourist attractions, has the same opening hours for its tower, and closes on Saturday at one in the afternoon, which to me is kind of a 'fuck you' to tourists.
+Stupidly, the cathedral, one of the city's chief tourist attractions, has the same opening hours for its tower, and when we were there, closed on Saturday at one in the afternoon, which to me is kind of a middle finger to tourists.
 Now, I realize this isn't the Duomo in Florence, but geez, would it kill them to keep the tower open a little longer on Saturday, the day on which, statistically, you're likely to have a higher number of visitors?
 The locals are accustomed to these idiotic hours, and think nothing of them (it's a communist-era holdover - Saturday's are "sacred" for workers, but apparently these people have never heard of staggered shifts), but why subject unsuspecting tourists to such uncompromising hours with the things that they will want to see?
-This is yet another example of a country that is starved for more tourism, yet which is incapable or unwilling to go the extra mile to actually make the place more attractive or accommodating for tourists.
-So, yes, it was a major bummer not to be able to ascend the tower.
+This is yet another example of a country that is starved for more tourism, yet which is unwilling to go the extra mile to actually make the place more attractive or accommodating for tourists.
+So, yes, it was kind of a bummer not to be able to ascend the tower.
 End rant!

 At any rate, Košice's old town is more than just Hlavná.
 It's flanked by several narrow, intimate lanes, some of which are pedestrianized, and all of which possess a cool, low key charm, and are ideal for directionless wandering.